Shape optimization for interface identification in nonlocal models: Introduction

 Many physical relations and data-based coherences cannot satisfactorily be described by classical differential equations.
 Often they inherently possess some features, which are not purely local.
 In this regard, mathematical models which are governed by nonlocal operators enrich our modeling spectrum and present useful alternative as well as supplemental approaches.
 That is why they appear in a large variety of applications including among others, anomalous or fractional diffusion \cite{fractional_anomaDiff1,fractional_anomaDiff2,fractlapl}, peridynamics \cite{peridym1,Silling_birthperidym,peridym2, coupling_nl_to_l_Marta}, image processing \cite{imageproc1,imageproc3,imageproc2}, cardiology \cite{fractional_cardiology}, machine learning \cite{machinelearning}, as well as finance and jump processes \cite{finance_levy,jumpprocess,nonlocaldirichletform,finance_jumpproc, nonsym_ker_1}.
 Nonlocal operators are integral operators allowing for interactions between two distinct points in space.
 The nonlocal models investigated in this paper involve kernels that are not necessarily symmetric and which are assumed to have a finite range of nonlocal interactions; see, e.g, \cite{Du_book,tian_diss, wellposedness, nonsym_ker_1} and the references therein.

 Not only the problem itself but also various optimization problems involving nonlocal models of this type are treated in literature.
 For example matching-type problems are treated in \cite{optcontrol_forcingterm,optcontrol_fractional1,optcontrol_parameter_kernel} to identify system parameters such as the forcing term or a scalar diffusion parameter.
 The control variable is typically modeled to be an element of a suitable function space.
+Moreover, nonlocal interface problems have become popular in recent years\cite{D'EliaGlusaInterface,RodriguezGimperleinInterface,EnergyCoupling}.
 However, shape optimization techniques applied to nonlocal models can hardly be found in literature.
 For instance, the articles \cite{shape_nonloc_fractional_eigvals,shape_nonloc_fractional_eigvals_ball_is_minimizer,shape_nonlocal_fractional_min_functionalofeigvals} deal with minimizing (functions of) eigenvalues of the fractional Laplacian with respect to the domain of interest.
 Also, in \cite{shape_nonloc_energy_functional_fractional1,shape_nonloc_energy_functional_fractional3} the energy functional related to fractional equations is minimized.
 In \cite{shape_nonloc_energy_functional_general} a functional involving a more general kernel is considered.
 All of the aforementioned papers are of theoretical nature only.
 To the best of our knowledge, shape optimization problems involving nonlocal constraint equations with truncated kernels and numerical methods for solving such problems cannot yet be found in literature.

 Instead, shape optimization problems which are constrained by partial differential equations appear in many fields of application \cite{shape_aero,shape_image_seg,shape_siebenborn1,shape_cellular} and particularly for inverse problems where the parameter to be estimated, e.g., the diffusivity in a heat equation model, is assumed to be defined piecewise on certain subdomains.
 Given a rough picture of the configuration, shape optimization techniques can be successfully applied to identify the detailed shape of these subdomains \cite{shape_volker1, shape_volker2, shape_volker3,Welker_diss}.